fullstackleo777/parrot-os-fine-tuning/add-exfat-to-gparted.md

 If GParted still doesn’t offer the option, you can format the partition to exFAT using the command line:

-1. First, identify the partition you want to format by running:
+#### 1. First, Identify the Partition You Want to Format by Running:

    ```bash
    lsblk